-Cyber attack hits BNP Paribas arm
+Cyber attack hits property arm of French bank BNP Paribas

 Authorities including the European Central Bank have also checked their technology systems in recent years.

-Among BNP's peers, France's Societe Generale told Reuters on Tuesday it was not affected by the attack.
-Credit Agricole and BPCE both declined to comment.
+Among BNP's peers, France's Societe Generale (SOGN.PA) told Reuters on Tuesday it was not affected by the attack.
+Credit Agricole (CAGR.PA) and BPCE both declined to comment.

 Banks generally have more robust cyber defenses than other sectors, because of the sensitive nature of their industry.
-But aging technology and banks' attractiveness to hackers means they are often targets.
+But ageing technology and banks' attractiveness to hackers means they are often targets.

+France's ANSSI cyber security agency urged caution on Wednesday about speculation on the identity and number of victims of the attack in France.

+Among other French companies, retailer Auchan [AUCH.UL] said Tuesday's cyber attack had hit terminal payments in its stores in Ukraine but the incident was now over. [nP6N1JF044]

-(Editing by John O'Donnell and Adrian Croft)
+Editing by John O'Donnell and Adrian Croft